 As of December 31, 2022, Everest Re Advisors, Ltd. (Bermuda) owned 9,719,971 or 19.9% of the outstanding common shares of Group.
 Under Group's bye-laws, the total voting power of any shareholder owning more than 9.9% of the common shares is reduced to 9.9% of the total voting power of the common shares.
-Nevertheless, Everest Re Advisors, Ltd., which is controlled by Group, has the ability to vote 9.9% of the total voting power of Group's other total voting power of Group's common shares.
+Nevertheless, Everest Re Advisors, Ltd., which is controlled by Group, has the ability to vote 9.9% of the total voting power of Group's common shares.